 If you’re unsure if your child has a loose tooth, don’t be afraid to ask or dive in and see for yourself.
 Here are some signs that your child is losing their baby teeth:

-Loose teeth – The most obvious sign is when the baby tooth becomes loose.
+Teeth That Move or Wiggle – The most obvious sign is when the baby tooth becomes loose instead of fixed in the mouth.
 You or your child may notice slight movement or wiggling when touching or brushing the tooth.

 FAQs About Loose Teeth

-Here are some of the most frequently asked questions about baby teeth loss:
+Here are some of the most frequently asked questions about baby tooth loss:

 Is age 5 too early to lose teeth?